Ari-43/Ari-43.github.io/README.md

-# Ari-RERA-43.github.io
+# Ari-43.github.io
-Ari43 (AKA Ari RERA 43)'s personal website - Currently a WIP replacement for [https://sites.google.com/view/arirera43/home](https://sites.google.com/view/arirera43/home)
+Ari43's personal website
+## Status
+This is currently a placeholder site.
+Content will be added eventually.